iJoris/temi-object-detection-localization/README.md

 - Raw photos used during evaluation data and the results of the evaluation;
 - The converted YOLOv8 models in NCNN format.

-For more information about the Temi robot check [their developer documentation](https://www.robotemi.com/developers/).
+For more information about the Temi robot see [their developer documentation](https://www.robotemi.com/developers/).

 -----
 ## Android application